Carlos Batara – Immigration Lawyer header image

 When one is caught up in the details of day-to-day skirmishes, it is not uncommon to lose sight of the greater battle being waged.

-After bathing in the warm glow of political delusion, following the president’s announcement last fall that he was setting the stage for immigrants to come out from the shadows, many advocates act astonished by the recent news that his executive orders are likely to be derailed by a federal court ruling.
+Following the president’s announcement last fall that he had set the stage for immigrants to come out from the shadows, supporters bathed in the warm glow of political delusion.
+Now many advocates seem astonished by the recent news that his executive orders are likely to be derailed by a federal court ruling.

 In reality, this development is no surprise.